keedio/Storm-filterkey-bolt/README.md

 The tuple contains a JSON object with two fileds: "extraData" and "message".
 The value of the second one will never be modified, but will be propagated to next bolt.
 The value of the first one, this is, "extraData", contains another Json composed of pairs of keys and values intendeded to be a tag or header for the message.

-The main goal of this bolt is to reduce the number of the pairs in the "extraData".
-To acomplish the goal a list of criterias must be supplied int Topology's file config, as a list of mapped criterias.
+The main goal of this bolt is to reduce the number of pairs in the "extraData".
+To acomplish, list of criterias must be supplied in Topology's file config, as a list of mapped criterias.

 ### Example: ######
-the tuple recevied may contains this data:
+the tuple received may contains this data:

 > {
 > "extraData":{"Name": "Peter", "Age":"33", "City": "London", "Country": "UK"},